allpix-squared/allpix-squared/src/modules/GenericPropagation/README.md

 * `propagate_holes` :  Select whether hole-type charge carriers should be propagated to the electrodes.
 Defaults to false.
 * `ignore_magnetic_field`: The magnetic field, if present, is ignored for this module.
 Defaults to false.
 * `multiplication_model`: Model used to calculate impact ionisation parameters.
 Possible values are `massey` and `overstraeten`.
 Defaults to `none`.
-* `charge_multiplication_threshold`: Threshold field below which charge multiplication is ignored to speed up the propagation.
+* `multiplication_threshold`: Threshold field below which charge multiplication is ignored to speed up the propagation.
 Defaults to `100kV/cm`.

 ## Plotting parameters
 * `output_plots` : Determines if simple output plots should be generated for a monitoring of the simulation flow.
 Disabled by default.